TinyCircuits/Thumby-Website/docs/Blockly/Saving-High-Scores.md

 Data that you save with the <img src="../../images/editor-blockly-save-block.png" alt="[save]" style="height:2.0em"> block will be retrievable by any <img src="../../images/editor-blockly-get-save-block.png" alt="[get save]" style="height:1.6em"> block with a matching save name.
 It will still be there even after the game restarts!

 **⚠ Note**: *Save data won't persist after a restart when running in the Emulator.
-Save data only persists after restart when running on a real Thumby device, like with FAST EXECUTE.*
+Save data only persists after restart when running on a real Thumby device, like with **FAST EXECUTE**.*

 ---